 The Queen’s Park players were certainly busy over the New Year period.
 On Monday 3 January, a Queen’s Park scratch side played a team of Natives and Residents of Garelochhead at Faslane Park.
 The three McNeil brothers (Harry of Queen’s and Peter and Willie of Rangers) and the two Vallance brothers of Rangers played for Garelochhead.
 Queen’s played two men short and Garelochhead, who won 5-4, played the second half with ten men.

 On Saturday 8 January 1881, a trial match took place at Hampden Park for the upcoming match between Lancashire and Glasgow.
 The game itself took place on the following Saturday in Darwen on a pitch covered in four inches of freshly-fallen snow.
 The bitterly cold weather restricted the crowd to around 800.
-Archie Rowan, Andrew Watson, David Davidson, Eadie Fraser, Willie Anderson and Harry McNeil played for the Glasgow side that won either 9-0 or 9-1 (reports varied).
+Archie Rowan, Andrew Watson, David Davidson, Eadie Fraser, Willie Anderson and Harry McNeil played for the Glasgow side that won 9-1.
 McNeil scored either two or three goals and Anderson was also on the scoresheet.

 Wintry weather resulted in no games being played on Saturdays 22 and 29 January.
 On Saturday 5 February, Queen’s Park beat Thornliebank 5-1 at Hampden Park.
-The attendance was small due to, according to the Glasgow Herald, “admirers of the game having journeyed to Alexandria for the cup tie contest between the Vale of Leven and Dumbarton clubs.
+The attendance was small due to, according to the Glasgow Herald, “admirers of the game having journeyed to Alexandria for the cup tie contest between the Vale of Leven and Dumbarton clubs.”